 An organization’s employees are its number one asset.
 Keep your employees healthy and happy, and your organization will reap the benefits.
-While providing healthcare coverage can be burdensome, ill-health caused by infections or occupational diseases can result in longer term financial costs on the business.
+While providing healthcare coverage can be burdensome, ill health caused by infections or occupational diseases can result in long-term financial costs for the business.

 The Canadian Centre for Occupational Health and Safety defines an occupational disease as “a health condition or disorder that is caused by your work environment or activities related to your work.”
 This may include biological bacteria, exposure to chemicals, ergonomic issues, extreme temperatures or noises, and even psychosocial hazards like stress, harassment, and lack of recognition.

-Health and safety teams do their best to limit the effects of this risk by providing employees with the necessary resources to ensure that they keep their health top-of-mind.
-As mentioned before, this includes providing sufficient healthcare coverage, but can also include developing mental health programs, creating a culture where workplace violence is not tolerated, and even offering an Employee Assistance Program (EAP) that allows employees to seek help confidentially.
+Health and safety teams do their best to limit the effects of this risk by providing employees with the necessary resources to ensure that they keep their health top of mind.
+This includes providing sufficient healthcare coverage, but can also include developing mental health programs, creating a culture where workplace violence is not tolerated, and even offering an Employee Assistance Program (EAP) that allows employees to seek help confidentially.

 Climate change is currently one of the biggest risks facing the world right now and as a result, many organizations are increasing efforts to minimize activities that cause environmental damage.
-However, health and safety teams would be doing a disservice to the organization if these sustainability efforts were purely to protect the bottom-line.
-Environmental and social impact should be a part of an organization’s overall business strategy – not just a risk that needs to be mitigated.
+However, health and safety teams would be doing a disservice to the organization if these sustainability efforts were purely to protect the bottom line.
+The environmental and social impact should be a part of an organization’s overall business strategy – not just a risk that needs to be mitigated.

-One simple way that businesses can minimize environmental damage is to adopt use of low carbon technologies and other clean-tech initiatives.
-That can include switching to smart lighting with sensors or opting to use tele-conferences tools instead of travelling to different locations for meetings.
+One simple way that businesses can minimize environmental damage is to adopt the use of low-carbon technologies and other clean-tech initiatives.
+That can include switching to smart lighting with sensors or using teleconferences tools instead of traveling to different locations for meetings.

 Resolver’s risk management software helps risk managers and owners easily manage their risks and controls.